Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Feel free to contact me if you know other compatible games, I will be glad to test them, add them to the list and credit you.
 I still suspect a small handful of games to be lacking in the list but I have no other idea to find them now.**

-# Example of printer output from various games made with the printer emulator
+# Example of printer outputs from various games made with the printer emulator and real hardware

 ![](./images/Wall_of_fame1.png)